 If you want to help someone get through this, or want to understand more about how you can detect whether someone is feeling suicidal or not (even if they don’t show any trace of it), then you can look out for some behavioral, verbal, emotional, and physical warning signs.
 These signs can help you a lot in recognizing whether a person is feeling suicidal or not.

-1. Behavioural Suicide Warning Signs
+1. Behavioral Suicide Warning Signs

 – Looking up and reading a lot about suicide on the web, and also reading up about the different ways one can take their own life.